smallsco/mojave/README.md

 (On the official 2016 game server, the ID is generated when a snake is registered with the server, and remains the same for all games.
 Most snakes hard-code this ID into their application code and use it to identify themselves in the list of snakes sent by the server on each request.
 For this reason, when using a 2016-API snake with Mojave, you will need to look through the snake's source code, find its' ID, and specify it when adding the snake.)

-Finally, setting the snake type to `robosnake2017` or `robosnake2018` will place a built-in copy of [Redbrick](http://www.rdbrck.com)'s [2017](http://github.com/rdbrck/bountysnake2017) or [2018](http://github.com/rdbrck/bountysnake2018) bounty snakes into that slot, without requiring you to set up your own server or even have an internet connection.
+Finally, setting the snake type to `robosnake2017`, `robosnake2018`, or `robosnake2019` will place a built-in copy of Robosnake [2017](http://github.com/rdbrck/bountysnake2017), [2018](http://github.com/rdbrck/bountysnake2018), or [2019](http://github.com/smallsco/robosnake) into that slot, without requiring you to set up your own server or even have an internet connection.
 But be warned - these snakes are very difficult!

 ## Configuration